Twelve Duke students

 • SAF partnered on Cultivating Justice, an exhibit and mural with artist Cornelio Campos, the Duke Campus Farm, and Duke professor Charlie Thompson & his students.

 • SAF mentored a peer group of alumni working with farmworkers, Latinos, and immigrants in NC to support them to stay in the movement.

-Executive Director Melinda Wiggins celebrated 25 years at SAF!
+Melinda Wiggins celebrates 25 years at SAF

 SAF's Response to Covid-19